jonbramble/RFBFoptics/readme.md

 SPRG is for a general curve and uses parallel processing

-SPRD is for finding the reflectivity with a layer which has a variable thickness parameter
+SPRD is for finding the reflectivity with a layer which has a variable thickness parameter and uses parallel processing

 # Usage

+### Simple Curve
 For a simple curve with a starting angle of 40 and ending angle of 60, with a prism (entry) index of 1.85 and exit index of 1.33

 ```
 library(FBFoptics)  #load the library
 sprg <- SPRG()  # setup a SPR simulations
 points(sprg) <- 1000  #set the number of points

 start_angle(sprg) <- 40  #set the end angle
 end_angle(sprg) <- 60  #set the end angle
 n_entry(sprg)